microsoft/vscode-docs/docs/languages/java.md

 This document describes some of the key features included in those Java extensions.

-## Java Project Support
+## Java project support

-Maven, Eclipse, and Gradle Java project are supported through [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java), by utilizing [M2Eclipse](https://www.eclipse.org/m2e/), which provides Maven support and [Buildship](https://github.com/eclipse/buildship), which provides Gradle support through the [Eclipse JDT Language Server](https://github.com/eclipse/eclipse.jdt.ls).
+Maven, Eclipse, and Gradle Java projects are supported through [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java), by utilizing [M2Eclipse](https://www.eclipse.org/m2e/), which provides Maven support, and [Buildship](https://github.com/eclipse/buildship), which provides Gradle support through the [Eclipse JDT Language Server](https://github.com/eclipse/eclipse.jdt.ls).

 With [Maven for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-maven), you can generate projects from [Maven Archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html), browse through all the Maven projects within your workspace, and execute Maven goals easily from an embedded explorer.
-Project can also be created and managed by [Java Dependency Viewer](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-dependency).
+Projects can also be created and managed with the [Java Dependency Viewer](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-dependency) extension.

 ![Project Management](images/java/package-viewer.gif)

-More details could be found in [Maven Support, Java Package, and Dependency Management in Visual Studio Code](/docs/java/java-project.md).
+More details about Java project support can be found in [Java Project Management in Visual Studio Code](/docs/java/java-project.md).

-Visual Studio Code also supports standalone Java files without project, see [Java Tutorial with VS Code](/docs/java/java-tutorial.md).
+Visual Studio Code also supports working with standalone Java files outside of a Java project, described in the [Java Tutorial with VS Code](/docs/java/java-tutorial.md).

-## Editing and Navigating Code
+## Editing

 ### IntelliSense

-[IntelliSense](/docs/editor/intellisense.md) is a general term for a number of features, including intelligent code completion (in-context method and variable suggestions) across all your files and for built-in and third-party modules.
+[IntelliSense](/docs/editor/intellisense.md) is a general term for language features, including intelligent code completion (in-context method and variable suggestions) across all your files and for built-in and third-party modules.
 VS Code supports code completion and IntelliSense for Java through [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java).
 It also provides AI-assisted IntelliSense called [IntelliCode](https://visualstudio.microsoft.com/services/intellicode/) by putting what you're most likely to use at the top of your completion list.

 ![IntelliSense](images/java/intellisense.gif)

 ### Navigating

-Java in Visual Studio Code also supports various code navigation features such as search for symbol, peek definition, Go to Definition.
-The [Spring Boot Tools](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-spring-boot) extension provides even more navigation and code completion support for Spring Boot projects.
+Java in Visual Studio Code also supports source code navigation features such as search for symbol, Peek Definition, and Go to Definition.
+The [Spring Boot Tools](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-spring-boot) extension provides enhanced navigation and code completion support for [Spring Boot](https://projects.spring.io/spring-boot/) projects.

 There are also other editing related features available for Java, such as refactoring and formatting.
 To learn more, read [Editing Java in Visual Studio Code](/docs/java/java-editing.md).

 ## Debugging

 [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) is a lightweight Java Debugger based on [Java Debug Server](https://github.com/Microsoft/java-debug).
-It works with [Language Support for Java by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) to allow users debugging Java code using Visual Studio Code.
+It works with [Language Support for Java by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) to allow users to debug Java code within Visual Studio Code.

 Starting a debugging session is easy, click on the **Run|Debug** button available at the CodeLens of your `main()` function, or press `kb(workbench.action.debug.start)`.
 The debugger will automatically generate the proper configuration for you.

 ![Resolving Main Class](images/java/resolve-main.gif)

-Although it's lightweight, it also supports advanced features such as expression evaluation, conditional breakpoints, and hot code replacement.
-For more debugging related information, please visit [Java Debugging](/docs/java/java-debugging.md).
+Although it's lightweight, the Java debugger supports advanced features such as expression evaluation, conditional breakpoints, and hot code replacement.
+For more debugging related information, visit [Java Debugging](/docs/java/java-debugging.md).

 ## Testing